palette-software/PaletteInsightAgent/README.md

 If you leave the fields in this installer dialog as is (i.e. blank field for Insight License Key and `https://` for Insight Server URL), then the values entered into this fields of previous installations will remain in place.
 You can check these values in `<Palette_Insight_Agent_install_dir>\Config\Config.yml` file.

+#### Alternative configurations

+Settings can be manually edited in [Config/Config.yml](PaletteInsightAgent/Config/Config.yml)

+* Proxy configurations have to be placed under the `Webservice` key
+* In case `readonly` user is not enabled in your Tableau Server, you need to provide Tableau repo credentials manually under the `TableauRepo` key

 ## How do I update Palette Insight Agent?

 Palette Insight Agent is updated automatically once a newer version of the .msi is available on the Insight Server to which the agent is connected.
 On the Insight Server the `palette-insight-agent` RPM package contains the .msi, so that must be installed on the Insight Server and after then the connected Palette Insight Agents will pick up the update in 3-5 minutes.